 Bjorn has over 20 years experience since graduating with a Bachelor of Laws in 1995 from the Faculty of Law at the University of Alberta where he was on the Dean’s List.
 Bjorn’s legal experience began with articling at one of the top criminal law firms in Alberta in 1995 and 1996.

-In March of 2020 Bjorn was appointed by the Minister of Justice and Solicitor General as Queen’s Counsel (Her Majesty’s Counsel, learned in the law, for the Province of Alberta) due to his recognized expertise in immigration law and outstanding ability as a lawyer.
+In March of 2020 Bjorn was appointed by the Minister of Justice and Solicitor General as King’s Counsel (His Majesty’s Counsel, learned in the law, for the Province of Alberta) due to his recognized expertise in immigration law and outstanding ability as a lawyer.
 This requires a demonstrated history of honesty, integrity, discretion as well as the trust and confidence of others, his fellow lawyers and the Bench and administrative tribunals.

-Bjorn has successfully appeared before all levels of Alberta Courts, including Provincial Court, the Court of Queen’s Bench of Alberta and the Alberta Court of Appeal.
+Bjorn has successfully appeared before all levels of Alberta Courts, including Provincial Court, the Court of King’s Bench of Alberta and the Alberta Court of Appeal.
 The extensive level of experience Bjorn holds has given him expertise in the preparation and presentation of legal cases before the Courts of Alberta.

 In August of 2002 Bjorn joined the Immigration and Refugee Board (IRB) as a Refugee Protection Officer, working within Canada’s refugee determination system.
 Bjorn worked at the IRB for approximately 3 years, during which he gained in-depth experience and knowledge in the areas of administrative law and the refugee determination system.
 As a representative of the IRB Bjorn has appeared in hundreds of hearings.